 Spreedly lets you securely store credit cards and returns a universal credit card token that can be used for transactions with BlueSnap.
 This simplifies transactions by eliminating the need to store payment data, and reduces customers' PCI scope by handling capture and storage of sensitive payment card data.

-In this step, you set up your statement descriptor, which is the description that appears on the shopper's credit card/bank statement for each transaction to help them identify the purchase.
+Set up your statement descriptor.
+The statement descriptor is the description that appears on the shopper's credit card statement or bank statement for each transaction and helps the shopper identify the transaction.

-To get paid, you must configure your payout settings.
-See Payout for more information.
+To get paid, you need to configure your payout settings.
+Refer to Payout for more information.

 To configure BlueSnap as your payment gateway, you must run a